Developing Fair, Transparent and Sound Business and Anti-Corruption

 We endeavors to communicate with shareholders, investors, and other stakeholders through various channels.

-In addition, as a means of disseminating information internally, the director responsible for investor relations provides video presentations of financial results to managers on a half-year basis and we implement various measures including briefings on our Long-Term Vision and the Mid-Term Management Plan, distribution of pamphlets on our Long-Term Vision, regularly publishes and investor relations column on the PR portal site, and in-house training programs to disseminate investor relations information.
+As means of disseminating information internally, the director responsible for investor relations provides video presentations of financial results to managers on a half-year basis, regularly publishes internal newsletters with financial results information, and investor relations column on the PR portal site, and conducts in-house training programs.

 Please scroll sideways